 I reached out to twelve quilters with whom I had previously talked about the election to make improv blocks in a muted glass-inspired palette.
 They each also chose fabric unique to them that represents their feelings in the election’s aftermath.

 My collaborators, in alphabetical order, are: Jeanine Bowen, Aleeda Crawley, Sarah Fader, Ashley Hinton, Karin Jordan, Alyson Olander, Krishma Patel, Melissa Quaal, Michelle Reiter, Virginia Robinson, Anne Sullivan, and Kitty Wilkin.
 We are from states that went red and blue, some narrowly and some not.
 We are of different religions, races, abilities, and careers.
-The only identity that all of us share is quilter.
+The only identities that all of us share are quilter and woman.

 A quilt is an object of comfort, the product of outdated concepts of women’s work.
 But this quilt depicts glass shards and the rise of a sexual abuser and bigot.
 It represents the ambition and desire to achieve the symbolic milestone of female leadership and equality through traditionally domestic practices.
 We can seek both power and comfort.
 We can use “women’s work” to address issues of women in the workplace.
 We look beyond our heartbreak and toward the work of the future.
 We have so much work to do.